pabtomas/flagbox/DOCUMENTATION.md

 4. not hide a defined alias/command alone or in a mix. (if `FLAGBOX_SYMB1="l"` and `FLAGBOX_SYMB2="s"`, mixing those two variables will hide `ls` system command).
-Other environment variables are booleans.
+</br>Other environment variables are booleans.